 My one recommendation for Drankful would be to add a magnet to the shoulder strap.
 By placing a magnet there, the user can take the nozzle from their shoulder, take a drink then replace it without having to look at where the hose should go.

 How long will the Drankful hydration pack last?
 That is a very good question but after putting it through its paces for 9+ hours the pack will last a long time.

 The zippers are steady and strong while the clasps to secure the pack are solid.
 Plus, the package comes with extra straps/clasps should anything happen.

 In conclusion, I am having a hard time coming up with a reason to run with any other hydration pack.
-The comfort of the horizontal bladder alone is reason enough but when you add in the storage components along with excellent construction there isn’t a reason to go to another pack.
+The comfort of the horizontal bladder alone is reason enough as it’s like a pillow for your back but when you add in the storage components along with excellent construction there isn’t a reason to go to another pack.